 Paper copies of the Account Rules and Opt-Out Form are also available in the District's Business Office.
 Please call 914-738-9140 with any questions.

 What is a Nutrikids Account?

-All students attending Pelham schools have an account in Nutrikids which allows them to charge their meal purchases to an account.
+All students attending Pelham schools have an account in Nutrikids which allows them to charge their meal and a la carte item purchases.